aranvhout/OMSS_generator/tutorial.md

   Four values are available: `ONE`, `TWO`, `THREE`, and `FOUR`.

 - **`SHAPE`**
   Defines the shapes of the LittleShape object.
-There are currently six shapes, ordered from least to most polygonal: `TRIANGLE`, `SQUARE`, `PENTAGON`, `SEPTAGON`, and `CIRCLE`.
+There are currently five shapes, ordered from least to most polygonal: `TRIANGLE`, `SQUARE`, `PENTAGON`, `SEPTAGON`, and `CIRCLE`.